kaw393939/metavis/Sprints/24_speaker_diarization_sticky_fusion/AWAITING_IMPLEMENTATION.md

 #### 3.1 Canonical Confidence model (MetaVisCore)
 Sprint 24 must not invent ad-hoc confidence.

-Introduce a shared, versioned confidence type in `MetaVisCore` (conceptually `ConfidenceRecord.v1`) and use it everywhere Sprint 24 emits uncertainty.
+Use the shared, versioned confidence type that now exists in `MetaVisCore` (`ConfidenceRecordV1`).

+Remaining doc/code work:
+- The current transcript JSONL record (`TranscriptWordV1`) does not yet carry `attributionConfidence`.
+- To meet the mandate, we should either:
+	- bump the transcript word schema (e.g. `transcript.word.v2`) to add `attributionConfidence: ConfidenceRecordV1`, or
+	- emit a separate, versioned attribution sidecar keyed by `wordId`.

 Required properties (conceptual; exact shape owned by `MetaVisCore`):
 - `score` (0.0–1.0)